nexy7574/gomuks-themes/README.md

 or

-* Save the CSS locally by copying & past
+* Save the CSS locally by copying & pasting it

 ## Contributing themes